PoC-dev/cisco-erfassung/linux/README.md

 ## Bugs and enhancement ideas.
 - Parse configuration headers and emit message when running-config age > startup-config age: No `wr` done.
+- Use date/time functions from one module and not two.

 ----
 2024-08-03 poc@pocnet.net